CAS Release Process

 When updating the release description, try to be keep consistent and follow the same layout as previous releases.

-Remember to mark the release tag as pre-release, when releasing RC versions of the project on GitHub.
+Remember to mark the release tag as pre-release if not done already, when releasing RC versions of the project on GitHub.
+If the GitHub release is already created, review the release description, edit details if needed and publish it.

 Update CAS Initializr